jkterry1/Jordan-Terry-Site/cv.md

 `8/2020 - present`
 __Swarm Labs__

-Founder and CEO
+Founder and CTO

-•  Founder and CEO of Swarm Labs, a stealth mode artificial intelligence startup.
+•  Founder and CTO of Swarm Labs, a stealth mode artificial intelligence startup.

 `1/2019 - 1/2023`
 __MTEQ__